 Danish Ports works to promote international cooperation in e.g. EU & ESPO-regime as well as among the Nordic ports and industry organizations, to influence international legislation and its implementation nationally and to be able to advise members on international development trends and funding opportunities.

-Ports are the link between sea and land transport.
-Therefore, Danish Ports is part of the Blue Denmark, but is also oriented towards other branches of transport.
+Ports are the link between sea and land transportation.
+Therefore, Danish Ports is part of the Blue Denmark, but is also oriented towards other branches of transportation.
 Danish Ports supports the Blue Denmark's organizations joining forces to ensure growth and employment in the blue industries, including through the establishment of a new maritime cluster, [...].

-Danish Ports is working to solve environmental challenges in port operations such as odor, noise, smoke, aquatic environment and waste, so that the best solutions are found based on the environment, economy and across borders.
+Danish Ports works to solve environmental challenges in port operations such as odor, noise, smoke, water environment and waste, so that the best solutions are found based on the environment, economy and across borders.
 Danish Ports cannot solve the challenges alone, which is why Danish Ports also works with international environmental initiatives.
-In order to ensure a clean port environment, we at Danish [...].
+To ensure a clean port environment, we at Danish [...].

 Investments and ports

 Danish Ports is continuously working to ensure a coherent Danish infrastructure, where the ports are a natural part of ensuring the greatest possible accessibility and mobility in Denmark.
 As much freight as possible must be moved from the roads to the Blue Motorways to create the best possible mobility in society.
 Danish Ports is working to create a framework [...].